Kavanaugh's answers in question as confirmation vote looms

 Reporting and analysis

 Ford testified that her friend group "intersected" with Kavanaugh and his friends "for a short period of time" during high school.
 She also said she "went out with" one of Kavanaugh's close friends, Chris Garrett, nicknamed Squi.
-Garrett appears several times in Kavanaugh's calendar from summer 1982.
+Garrett appeared several times in Kavanaugh's calendar from summer 1982.

 Controversial yearbook entries

-Note: UPDATE: This story has been updated with additional information about DC's drinking laws at the time and Kavanaugh's related testimony.